Print books on the UN are at KC 405 on Level 5 in the Law Library.

 See also:

 Finding UN documents is not always easy or straightforward!
 The UN's Dag Hammarskjöld Library has produced an extremely helpful research guide on UN System documentation.
-For each of the programmes, funds, specialized agencies and regional commissions, the guide provides information about:

 The UN website includes the following:

-The General Assembly is the main deliberative, policymaking and representative organ of the United Nations.
+The General Assembly is the main deliberative, policy making and representative organ of the United Nations.
 Comprising all 193 Members of the United Nations, it provides a unique forum for multilateral discussion of the full spectrum of international issues covered by the Charter.
 The Assembly meets in regular session intensively from September to December each year, and thereafter as required.

 The International Court of Justice is the principal judicial organ of the United Nations.